Analysis of Finite Element Methods for Vector Laplacians on Surfaces: Introduction

-Finite elements for partial differential equations on surfaces is now a rapidly developing field that originates from the seminal work of Dziuk \cite{Dz88} where surface finite elements for the Laplace--Beltrami operator was first developed.
-Most of the research is, however, focused on problems with scalar unknowns, see the recent review article \cite{DzEl13} and the references therein, which simplifies the differential calculus since the covariant derivative of a vector field or more generally a tensor field is not needed.
+\paragraph{Related Work.} Finite elements for partial differential equations on surfaces is now a rapidly developing field that originates from the seminal work of Dziuk \cite{Dz88} where surface finite elements for the Laplace--Beltrami operator was first developed.
+Most of the research is, however, focused on problems with scalar unknowns, see the recent review article \cite{DzEl13} and the references therein, which simplifies the differential calculus since the covariant derivative of a vector field, or more generally a tensor field, is not needed.
 Models of flow on surfaces as well as membranes and shells, however, involve vector unknowns, see for instance \cite{HaLa14} (linear) and \cite{HaLaLa14} (nonlinear), for membrane models formulated using the same approach as used in this paper.
-Furthermore, we employ higher order elements similar to the approach presented in \cite{De09,LaLa:inpress,Darcy,nedelec}.
+Furthermore, we employ higher order elements similar to the approaches presented in \cite{De09,LaLa17,Darcy,nedelec}.
+Concurrent to the present work, similar formulations for vector Laplace operators on surfaces, also using tangential differential calculus, were studied in \cite{JaOlRe17} motivated by their use in methods posed in an embedding space, and later such a method (TraceFEM) for a vector Laplacian problem was presented in \cite{GrJaOlRe17}.
+As in the present work the formulation in \cite{GrJaOlRe17} assumes a full vector field on the surface but instead of using a penalty term to enforce the field to be tangential a Lagrange multiplier approach is used.
+In addition our analysis includes the geometry approximation.

-The outline of the paper is as follows: In Section 2 we introduce the vector Laplacian, in Section 3 we introduce the finite element method, in Section 4 we recall some basic results regarding lifting and extension of functions between the discrete and continuous surfaces, in Section 5 we derive a sequence of necessary lemmas leading up to the a priori error estimate, and finally in Section 6 we present numerical examples confirming our theoretical findings.
+\paragraph{Paper Outline.} The remainder of this paper is organized as follows: In Section~\ref{section:vec-lap-on-surf} we introduce the vector Laplacian and results concerning the continuous problem; in Section~\ref{section:fem} we introduce the finite element method; in Section~\ref{section:prel-results} we recall some basic results regarding lifting and extension of functions between the discrete and continuous surfaces, present a non-standard geometry approximation estimate and introduce the interpolant; in Section~\ref{section:error-estimates} we derive a sequence of necessary lemmas leading up to the a priori error estimate, and finally in Section~\ref{section:numerics} we present numerical examples confirming our theoretical findings.